anuesch/Disc4All_QuPath_H-DAB_Script/README.md

 ```

-the next part need to be adjusted for each batch, it sets the stain values.
+The next part need to be adjusted for each batch, it sets the stain values.
-*replace this line with your own code line generated*
+*Replace this line with your own code line generated!*
 ```
 setColorDeconvolutionStains('{"Name" : "H-DAB estimated", "Stain 1" : "Hematoxylin", "Values 1" : "0.73481 0.63078 0.24935", "Stain 2" : "DAB", "Values 2" : "0.27519 0.51569 0.81138", "Background" : " 255 255 255"}');
 ```

-fo the automatic tissue detection we first reset the selection
+For the automatic tissue detection we first reset the selection.
 ```
 resetSelection();
 ```

-we then create with the TissueDetetion thresholder the regions
+Create the "Regions" with the TissueDetection threshold.
 ```
 createAnnotationsFromPixelClassifier("TissueDetection", 1.0E6, 1.0E6, "SPLIT", "DELETE_EXISTING", "SELECT_NEW")
 ```

-we then select all the regions
+Select all the regions.
 ```
 selectObjectsByClassification("Region")
 ```

-And remove the edges as those are often stained more intense
+And remove the edges as those are often stained more intense.
 ```
 runPlugin('qupath.lib.plugins.objects.DilateAnnotationPlugin', '{"radiusMicrons":-100.0,"lineCap":"ROUND","removeInterior":false,"constrainToParent":true}')
 ```
-then we delete the original annotation
+The original annotation gets then deleted to only exclude the edges of the tissue.
 ```
 clearSelectedObjects()
 ```

-select all remainin annotations which will be tartgeted for cell detection, also if we perform specific region detection manually we use this
+The remaining annotations will be tartgeted for cell detection.
+If specific region detection was performed manually this line is used too.
 ```
 selectAnnotations()
 ```

-We then run cell detection specifically for the project (change values)
+Cell detection is then run specific for the project.
+*Values should be adjusted project specific*

 ```
 runPlugin('qupath.imagej.detect.cells.WatershedCellDetection',       '{...}')
 ```

-Afterwards the detected cells will be classified by the trained object classifier
+Afterwards the detected cells will be classified by the trained object classifier.

 ```
 runObjectClassifier("ObjectClassifier")
 ```

-and the measurements will be saved to the directory called results within the project folder
+The measurements will be saved to the directory called Results within the project folder
 ```
 def entry = getProjectEntry()
 def name = entry.getImageName() + '.txt'